apache/directory-fortress-core/README-LOAD-TESTING.md

  - ou=loadtestu     <-- required attribute on user and must exist in user ou tree prior to test
  - role=jmeterrole  <-- optional attribute on user
  - hostname=foo     <-- optional override to fortress.properties.
 For distributing load across servers in a multi-provider env.
+ - password=secret  <-- optional override to default.
+Can be set as jmeter property.

 - All but hostname may also be set as properties in [add config](src/test/jmeter/ftAddUser.jmx) or [del config](src/test/jmeter/ftDelUser.jmx) files.